Lake Kanasatka, New Hampshire, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Kanasatka cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Kanasatka is a clear, 371-acre freshwater lake set among New Hampshire’s towering trees and surrounded by sloping hillsides.
 The lake was once named Red Hill Pond for the hill beyond its northern shoreline.
 Lake Kanasatka is used mostly for recreational purposes throughout the year.
 A day on the lake will reveal anything from anglers out in the early morning to children swimming in the summer or ice skating in the winter.